SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 - **Wi-Fi** : Stock WiFi Card is `Atheros QCA9377` It is not supported on MacOS.
 - - Best Choice will be to replace current Card with `BCM94352Z` which has WiFi+BT, or .
 You can find it on AliExpress for like $20-30.
-I Have already changed my current WiFi card with `BCM94352Z (Lenovo's 04x6020`)`.
+I Have already changed my current WiFi card with `BCM94352Z (Lenovo's 04x6020)`.
-- - This `BCM94352Z` Card comes from 2 manufacturer called:
+- - This `BCM94352Z` card comes from 2 manufacturer called:
 - - - 1.
 DELL - mainly called `DW1560` - has `A key NGFF notch` - much expensive
 - - - 2.
 Lenovo - mainly called `04x6020` - has `E key NGFF notch` - not so expensive
 - - The Dell's `DW1560` is much expensive and is only recommened for laptops with `A key NGFF notch` & also laptops which have whitelisted cards from certain vendors.